 If you are a permanent resident sponsoring a relative, you can submit a photocopy of the front and back of your Form I-551 Permanent Resident Card to start, but any other documents you have showing your permanent residence are also helpful.
 Submit copies of your current passport, along with your Form I-797 approval notice of your permanent residence or your immigrant visa stamp.

 If you are a U.S. citizen, the usual documents to show are a copy of your valid U.S. passport, a copy of your government-issued birth certificate showing you were born in the U.S., or a copy of your naturalization certificate.
 However, many U.S. citizens do not have a valid passport or even a birth certificate.

 If you aren't able to obtain one of these documents, U.S. immigration officials can accept what is called "secondary evidence."
 For example, to show birth in the U.S., you could contact the Department of Health in the U.S. state or territory where you were born and request a "Letter of No Record" (to show no birth certificate was created) along with early birth documents, such as a baptismal certificate, a hospital birth certificate, census records, early school records, family bible records, or sworn affidavits from persons having knowledge of your U.S. birth.

 Proving that you have a qualifying relationship with the relative you are sponsoring is also extremely important.
 Overall, you will want to show clear, credible, and understandable evidence of your familial relationship.
-The sheer variety of relationships that qualify under the law make it impossible to concretely list the documents you will need, but here are some key pointers.
+Be sure to:

 Part of a sponsor's responsibilities include a promise to the U.S. government, and to the immigrating relative, that the sponsor will financially support the relative if necessary.
 Immigration law forbids entry to immigrating relatives who appear likely to become public charges; that is, dependent on need-based government assistance.

 If you are sponsoring a relative for permanent residence, you will have to file Form I-864 with or after the I-130 to fulfill this financial promise.